 Settled debt stays on your credit report for up to seven years from the time the account went delinquent (the date you missed your first payment).
 The older the debt gets, the less negative impact it will have, especially if you’ve started adding positive credit history back to your report.

-As you start settling your debts, there are five steps you can take to start rebuilding your credit:
+As you start settling your debts, there are five steps you can take to rebuild credit:

 1. Monitor your credit report.